TomasKarnik/ChromiumWebBrowser/README.md

 # Fully working C# webbrowser
 My personal project that was focused on learning how building basic chromium browser works.
 Did this in highschool so please dont judge me. :)

- This has been my main project for a past year or two.

  This webbrowser has all features you expect:
   -basic bookmarks
   -settings